 Our curriculum is unique to the individual teacher and school as it integrates our faith and includes all teaching and learning experiences.
 All curriculum in our schools meets and exceeds the minimum learning standard requirements set forth by New York State.
 Teachers are expected to use a variety of resources to devise lesson plans and tailor instruction to the individual needs of their students.
-Teachers of all subject areas are encouraged to collaborate to show the connection between subject areas and allow for students to apply knowledge and skills in preparation for college and careers.
+Teachers of all subject areas are encouraged to collaborate to show the connection between subject areas.
+This encourages students to apply knowledge and skills in preparation for college and careers.

 Religion is taught daily as a core subject as well as integrated into all subject areas and aspects of the school day.
-Prayer occurs multiple times daily and the integration of religious values within other subject areas is the constant responsibility of all faculty and staff.
+Prayer occurs multiple times daily.
+The integration of religious values within other subject areas is the constant responsibility of all faculty and staff.

 Shared Expectations for Excellence in Development guides curriculum and instruction in our schools.
 It was originally published in August 2013 to replace SHAPE 2000 and Beyond… Sharing High Assessment & Performance Expectations.